International Programmes 2024/2025

 Specialisation in "International Agribusiness and Rural Development Economics"

 Four compulsory modules must be taken (24 ECTS): Sustainable International Agriculture, World Agricultural Markets and Trade, Econometrics I, Socioeconomics of Rural Development and Food Security.
-Five mandatory modules (30 ECTS) must be chosen (among these, at least one methodological module).
-Six elective modules (36 ECTS) are to be chosen (elective modules can also be chosen from the list of mandatory modules not attended so far).
+Five compulsory elective modules (30 ECTS) must be chosen (among these, at least one methodological module).
+Six elective modules (36 ECTS) are to be chosen (elective modules can also be chosen from the list of compulsory elective modules not attended so far).

 Specialisation in "International Organic Agriculture"

-One bridging module and four compulsory modules must be taken: Soil and Plant Science (bridging module), Sustainable International Agriculture, Organic Livestock Farming under Temperate and Tropical Conditions, Organic Cropping Systems under Temperate and (Sub-)Tropical Conditions, Applied Statistical Modelling (30 ECTS).
-Four mandatory modules (24 ECTS) must be chosen (among these, at least one methodological module).
-Six elective modules (36 ECTS) are to be chosen (elective modules can also be chosen from the list of mandatory modules not attended so far).
+One bridging module and four compulsory modules must be taken: Soil and Plant Science (bridging module), Sustainable International Agriculture, Organic Livestock Farming under Temperate Conditions, Organic Cropping Systems under Temperate and (Sub-)Tropical Conditions, Applied Statistical Modelling (30 ECTS).
+Four compulsory elective modules (24 ECTS) must be chosen (among these, at least one methodological module).
+Six elective modules (36 ECTS) are to be chosen (elective modules can also be chosen from the list of compulsory elective modules not attended so far).

 Specialisation in "Tropical Agricultural and Agroecosystems Sciences"

-One bridging module and four compulsory modules must be taken: Soil and Plant Science (bridging module), Sustainable International Agriculture, Tropical Animal Husbandry Systems, Crops and Production Systems in the Tropics, Applied Statistical Modelling (30 ECTS).
-Four mandatory modules (24 ECTS) must be chosen (among these, at least one methodological module).
-Six elective modules (36 ECTS) are to be chosen (elective modules can also be chosen from the list of mandatory modules not attended so far).
+One bridging module and four compulsory modules must be taken: Soil and Plant Science (bridging module), Sustainable International Agriculture, Tropical Animal Husbandry Systems, Management of Tropical Production Systems, Applied Statistical Modelling (30 ECTS).
+Four compulsory elective modules (24 ECTS) must be chosen (among these, at least one methodological module).
+Six elective modules (36 ECTS) are to be chosen (elective modules can also be chosen from the list of compulsory elective modules not attended so far).

 The last six months consist of field research and data acquisition in Germany or abroad followed by data analysis and evaluation and the completion of a Master's thesis (in English, by arrangement in other official languages of the EU).
 Once the thesis has been completed, it must be defended in a colloquium.